jsebrech/vanilla-benchmarks/README.md

 To run the benchmark yourself:

-- Host as a static site: `npx http-server public -c-1`
+- Host as a static site: `npx http-server public`
-- Browse to `http://localhost/vanilla`  and run the tests
+- Browse to `http://localhost:8080/` in a freshly restarted and clean browser session (private mode)
-- Browse to `http://localhost/react`  and run the tests
+- Click 'Run' to run all the tests

 ## Benchmark results (summary)